“A beautiful, sensitive musician who can play in many styles, from pop to latin to swing. A natural.”

 (Dom Alessio, Former Triple J presenter)

-Isaac also likes to use his composition and production skills to work with various businesses, designing their audio marketing content for ad campaigns and TV program jingles.
-Most recently, Isaac worked with the Australian travel agency, Escape Travel where his music was featured daily during the international tennis tournament, The Australian Open, reaching nearly three million viewers (2015).
+Isaac has been commissioned to compose and produce music for various businesses, artists and ensembles.
+One such commission included Isaac working with the Australian travel agency, Escape Travel where his music was featured daily during the international tennis tournament, The Australian Open, reaching nearly three million viewers (2015).
+Other commissioned works include original compositions for instrumental music programs and arrangements for bandleaders working with freelance musicians.

 In September 2018, Isaac finished a three-year stint working full-time for Royal Caribbean International, travelling all over the world, working in a variety of roles including Musical Director, Assistant Musical Director, Band Leader, Guest Entertainer and Orchestra Drummer as well as DJ’ing private weddings on board The Allure of the Seas (2015 -2018).